 However, during the Coronavirus emergency, Shabbat Morning Services are being conducted on Zoom.
 To get a Zoom invitation to this service, please email email@example.com.

-Please check the calendar on this website or at BKB’s Facebook page for the upcoming schedule of service leaders.
+Please check the calendar on this website or at BKB’s Facebook page for the upcoming schedule for this service.